plausibilities/sars/README.md

 [Notebooks](./notebooks):

 The notebooks are intentionally light.
-The approach → light notebooks, and supplementary programs written in-line with the best practices of a development team, therefore minimising or eliminating the prototyping-deployment transition effort.
-A helpful tool for this is the excellent GitHub Actions.
+The approach ... light notebooks, and supplementary programs written in-line with the best practices of a development team, therefore minimising or eliminating the *prototyping → deployment* transition effort.
+A helpful tool for this is the excellent [GitHub Actions](https://github.com/features/actions).
 GitHub Actions simplifies software workflow automation and continuous integration & delivery.

-The programs of this project, all located within directory [sars](./sars), are subject to the inspection settings outlined in the GitHub Actions file [main.yml](.github/workflow/main.yml).
-Hence, each time a program is committed GitHub Actions performs inspections w.r.t. the settings of [main.yml](.github/workflow/main.yml)
+The programs of this project, all located within directory [sars](./sars), are subject to the inspection settings outlined in the GitHub Actions file [main.yml](.github/workflows/main.yml).
+Hence, each time a program is committed GitHub Actions performs inspections w.r.t. the [settings](https://github.com/plausibilities/sars/runs/1545478635) of main.yml.

 * capita.ipynb <br> [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/plausibilities/sars/blob/develop/notebooks/inpatients/capita.ipynb)